If your credit score is keeping you from purchasing a new or used car through a conventional dealership, Auto Credit Express

 Your monthly, biweekly or weekly payment may be high, due to the high risk you pose to the lender.

 You might need to purchase a third party warranty on your used vehicle.

 Most rent to own cars are used, which means they are generally cheaper than the cars on the lots of traditional dealerships.
 This will help to offset the higher payments that you'll probably have.
-To get started with a rent to own car today, fill out our quick, online application to see what you can be approved for.
+To get started with a rent to own car today, fill out our quick, loan request form to see what you can be approved for.